Posted on behalf of Stephens, Anderson & Cummings on Mar 28, 2016 in Auto Accidents

 Some experts believe the report is not centered enough on the larger picture of why pedestrians are dying on American streets.
 They indicate that road design and the overall environment is not only dangerous for pedestrians, but also downright hostile.
 They call for the need to measure other factors besides deaths when addressing pedestrian safety.

 Suffering a serious injury or losing a loved one because of a negligent driver can be devastating.
-The pedestrian accident lawyers at Stephens, Anderson & Cummings can help you recover compensation.
+The Fort Worth injury lawyers at Stephens, Anderson & Cummings can help you recover compensation.